 The stay at home orders due to pandemic gave me the opportunity to reconnect with nature and wildlife.
 I began seeing species of birds that I’ve never seen before.
 This month, I began to notice the presence of hummingbirds around, with rain on and off, sometimes, showers are much more scattered, I was surprised to see them eating blossoms and performed the backward upside down position and hovered overhead.

-When circumstances calls for photography, I don’t want to miss this opportunity to get at least few good shots, the most natural look as possible.
-It’s a big effort to wait for the right timing and prefocus my camera on branch where I expect the hummingbird to land but by observing the birds, I can easily get a good idea on how and where to position myself and to wait for the birds to change position to get a natural look.
+When circumstances calls for photography, I’d hate to waste the chance to obtain some decent images with a relatively unposed subject.
+It takes a lot of patience to wait for the ideal moment and prefocus my camera on the branch where the hummingbird is likely to land, but by watching the birds I am able to easily have a good notion of where to stand and when to wait for the birds to move position in order to get a more natural appearance.

 Hummingbirds are notoriously challenging to photograph due to their quick flight and small stature.
 Whenever I move, this bird takes off off the branch and flies a few feet away, but it always comes back after I calm down.
 I think the bird realized I was just attempting to shoot it and relaxed a bit.